What are spreads?

 4. Inactivity Fee

-When the balance of any Inactive Account to which Inactivity Fee is applicable, is less than ten (10) USD, then the Inactivity Fee for such Inactive Account shall be equal to the amount of the remaining balance on such Inactive Account.
-We reserve the right to charge the Inactivity Fee retroactively for any month in which we had the right to charge it but did not do so for the reasons mentioned above or for technical reasons.
+- When the balance of any Inactive Account to which Inactivity Fee is applicable, is less than 30 USD, then the Inactivity Fee for this Inactive Account shall be equal to the amount of the remaining balance on the mentioned Inactive Account.
+We reserve the right to charge the Inactivity Fee retroactively for any month in which we had the right to charge it but did not do so for technical reasons, as mentioned above.

-If the trader’s account is inactive for one year or more, the Company reserves the right (after calling or emailing the Client using the last known contact details) to close the Client Account.
-Any money to the credit of the Client Account will be remitted by the Company to the client’s bank account from where they originated unless instructed otherwise in writing by the Client.
+- If we assume that the trader’s account is inactive for one year or more, Clicktrades reserves the right (after calling or emailing the Client using the last known contact details) to close the Client’s Account.
+Any money to the credit of the Client Account will be remitted by Clicktrades to the client’s bank account, from where they originated unless instructed otherwise in writing by the Client.